Landing gear: Launch vehicles

 The orbital-flight version of the test vehicles–Falcon 9 and Falcon Heavy—includes a lightweight, deployable landing gear for the booster stage: a nested, telescoping piston on an A-frame.
 The total span of the four carbon fiber/aluminum extensible landing legs is approximately 60 ft, and weigh less than 2100 kg; the deployment system uses high-pressure helium as the working fluid.

 The first test of the extensible landing gear was successfully accomplished in April 2014 on a Falcon 9 returning from an orbital launch and was the first successful controlled ocean soft touchdown of a liquid-rocket-engine orbital booster.
 After a single successful booster recovery in 2015, and several in 2016, the recovery of SpaceX booster stages became routine by 2017.
 Landing legs had become an ordinary operational part of orbital spaceflight launch vehicles.

 The newest launch vehicle under development at SpaceX—the Starship—is expected to have landing legs on its first stage called Super Heavy like Falcon 9 but also has landing legs on its reusable second stage, a first for launch vehicle second stages.
 The first prototype of Starship—Starhopper, built in early 2019—had three fixed landing legs with replaceable shock absorbers.
-In order to reduce mass of the flight vehicle and the payload penalty for a reusable design, the long-term plan is for Super Heavy to land directly back at the launch site on special ground equipment that is part of the launch mount, but initial testing of the large booster is expected to occur with landing legs.
+In order to reduce mass of the flight vehicle and the payload penalty for a reusable design, the long-term plan is for Super Heavy to land directly back at the launch site on special ground equipment that is part of the launch mount.